viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 <li>Place the red motor wire into <strong>Out1</strong>
 <li>Place the black motor wire into <strong>Out2</strong>
 <li>Use the flathead screwdriver to tighten the terminals to firmly hold the wires in place.
-<strong>Note</strong>: Twisting the stripped wire ends and then tinning them makes it easier to insert and secure them in screw terminal connectors.
+<strong>Note</strong>: Tightly twisting each stripped wire end and then tinning it makes it easier to insert and secure the jumper in screw terminal connectors.
    </ol>
 <li>Connect the control wires <strong>In1</strong> and <strong>In2</strong> to your Raspberry Pi.
 <ol type="a">